Quebec Nordiques: 1992–1994

-Final season and move to Denver
+Final season and move to Colorado

 For the 1994–95 season, Marc Crawford was hired as the new head coach, and Forsberg was deemed ready to finally join the team, but first there was the problem of a lockout.
-In the shortened season of 48 games, the Nordiques finished with the best record in the Eastern Conference.
-However, the team faltered in the postseason and was eliminated in the first round by the defending Stanley Cup champion New York Rangers in six games.
+In the shortened 48-game season, the Nordiques finished with the best record in the Eastern Conference.
+However, the team faltered in the 1995 playoffs and was eliminated in the first round by the defending Stanley Cup champion New York Rangers in six games.

 The playoff loss proved to be the Nordiques' swan song as the team's financial troubles increasingly took centre stage, even in the face of renewed fan support over the previous three years.
 The league's Canadian teams found it difficult to compete in a new age of rising player salaries and a weakening Canadian dollar.
 Quebec City was by far the smallest market in the NHL; it was also the second-smallest major-league city in North America, behind only Green Bay, Wisconsin; home of the National Football League's Green Bay Packers.
 However, the Packers had long drawn support from the nearby major market of Milwaukee, a luxury the Nordiques did not have.

 The Nordiques also faced a unique disadvantage due to Quebec City's status as a virtually monolingual francophone city.
-There were no privately-owned anglophone radio stations and only one privately-owned anglophone television station.
-The only anglophone newspaper was a weekly.
+There were no privately owned anglophone radio stations and only one privately owned anglophone television station, CKMI.
+The only anglophone newspaper, the Quebec Chronicle-Telegraph, was a weekly.
 The near-total lack of English-language media limited the Nordiques' marketability even in their best years, and made many non-French-speaking players wary of playing for them.